Lozlink/Lozlink/README.md

 - 🔭 I’m currently working on an AWS amplify project.

-- 🌱 I’m currently learning Typescript!
+- 🌱 I’m currently learning Typescript, Kubernetes/Docker.

 You can reach me at my details below: https://www.linkedin.com/in/mark-mekhayl-393834137/